kevinpschaaf/enyo-wiki/Creating-Components.md

 ## Handling Events

 Having addressed the issue of component ownership, we can turn our attention back to the `onTriggered` event.
 Notice the string set for the `onTriggered` event in the `"timer"` configuration object.
 This is the name of the method in `SimulatedMessage` (the owner of the timer) that will be called to handle the event.
 Events are delegated to the generating component's owner by way of this named delegate string.
 This way we avoid the pain of having an add/remove listener mechanism.
 The first argument sent with every event is `"inSender"`, which is a reference to the component that generated the event.
 This argument facilitates code reuse since the same method can be used to handle multiple events distinguished by `inSender`.
-The other arguments vary by event.
-In this case we've sent the time at which the timer fired.
+The second argument is an 'inEvent' object that has properties corresponding with the event.

 ## Summary